-I will continue to add new recipes to Curd-Nerd but if there are any specific cheese recipes you want to try out, please drop me a line in the comments below and I’ll do my best to research and find a recipe for you to test out.
+We’ll be adding even more recipes soon but if there are any specific cheese recipes you want to try out in the meantime, please let us know in the comments below and we’ll do our best to add it straight away.

 Good luck with these new recipes and please, ask any questions that you have.

 Many recipes that have cheese as a main ingredient really do demand the true full and sharp taste of Cheddar.
 Think cheese scones and cheese puffs.
 They just wouldn’t be the same with a more mild flavoured cheese.

 A decent Cheddar can be expensive, especially the delicious vintages, but making your own Cheddar at home can yield you a far superior cheese than the cheap blocks you might buy otherwise at your local store.

 Making your first block of Cheddar can seem daunting though.
 While the name of this cheese came from the area in England where it originated, cheddaring is also the term for the technique of milling and stacking the curds during the make, a seemingly complex process that can deter new cheese makers.
 Read more

 Mold or mould?
 I don’t mind which way we all spell it but I do know that I’ve seen a lot more of it since I’ve been making cheese.